fhem/mod-Buienradar/CommandRef.en.md

 * ``rainBegin``             - starting time of the next precipitation, <var>unknown</var> if no precipitation is predicted.

+* `rainBeginUnixtime`       - starting time of the next precipitation in unix seconds, <var>-1</var> if no precipitation is predicted.

 * ``raindEnd``              - ending time of the next precipitation, <var>unknown</var> if no precipitation is predicted.

 * ``rainDataStart``         - starting time of gathered data.